momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ---

 # Sorted set collections
 A sorted set in Momento Serverless Cache is a collection of unique elements with a value (string, byte[], etc.) and score (signed double 64-bit float) pair.
-The elements in the item are ordered by the score's value.
+The elements in the item are ordered by the score.

 ## Sorted set methods